How can a dog have too much protein when they are protein eating machines?!

 There has never been a dog diagnosed with having consumed too much protein.
 Too much of the wrong protein perhaps, but that’s a quality issue, not quantity.
 This is an important point.
 Cooked protein is poor quality protein.
 Fresh meat is superior to cooked meat in every way, certainly from a nutritional and digestibility point of view.
 That’s why we’re told not to eat too much of it.

 Cooked protein is certainly poor quality for a carnivore who is designed to eat and process raw meat.
 The token “meat” addition that goes into these dry food products are more often than not the spurious leftovers and by-products from numerous suppliers, often chemically denatured by slaughterhouses to prevent them re-entering the human food chain, boiled up in a big vat with dead animals, leftover restaurant grease and various other items that are actually permitted to be used in the protein soup.

 Then all this gunk is cooked at a high temperature.
-Cooking denatures protein, making it harder to digest.
+Cooking denatures the protein, making it harder to digest.
 Think of an over-cooked piece of steak.
 Fragments of it hang around the gut, and, the immune system does not like weird proteins hanging around the gut.
 After a period, dogs are proven to sensitise to these foreign strands, this can take anything from 6 – 18 months of eating the same poor quality protein.
 And you wonder why we’re seeing so much food allergy in dogs?!

 Poor quality protein causes inflammation in the body…